-‘Tis the season for holiday treats, and if you find yourself eating more sugar than usual, you’re definitely not alone.
-With the upcoming holidays, it’s easy to overdo the sugar, especially when making traditional family recipes like that apple or pumpkin pie and all the delicious comfort foods that come with this time of year.
-The good news is that if you’ve overdone the sugar, you can rebalance and pick up right where you left off — it all starts with enjoying a nourishing post-holiday breakfast packed with plenty of fiber, protein, and healthy fats.
+Halloween signifies the start of sweet treat season, right?
+From Halloween all the way through the new year, it seems like many of us are surrounded by traditional family recipes like that apple or pumpkin pie, not to mention all the delicious comfort foods and sweet treats that come with this time of year.
+The good news is that if you’ve overdone the sugar, you can rebalance and pick up right where you left off — all without deprivation or excessive exercising.
+It all starts with enjoying a nourishing post-holiday breakfast packed with plenty of fiber, protein, and healthy fats.

 Not only do these recipes make a delicious and healthy breakfast to help rebalance after consuming a few too many holiday sweets, but these healthy breakfast ideas can be a great option to include in your diet all throughout the fall and winter season.